What to do with your old prescriptions.

 1. Use a medicine take-back program.
-These are generally held at intervals and you can hold old medicine (in a safe place) and return it.
+These are generally held at intervals locally and throughout the year.
+You can hold onto the old medicine (in a safe place) and return it when the event takes place.
 Check for sites and dates in your local community using the DEA website.
-These are also sometimes called “drug amnesties.”
+There are also sometimes events called “drug amnesties.”
 The medicine will be disposed of properly and safely and no questions will be asked about how you got it.

-3. Return to the pharmacy.
-Some, but not all pharmacies will take unused medication.
+2. Return to the pharmacy.
+Some, but not all, pharmacies will take unused medication.
 Disposemymeds.org has a site locator.
-In some cases you can also mail medications to a collection site.
+In some cases, you can also mail medications to a collection site.
 (Do not, however, mail inhalers – they can be hazardous if punctured – inhalers should be disposed of at a trash and recycling facility).
 Walgreens has implemented a program of putting medicine disposal bins at their pharmacies.
 There are a few other sites which will take medicines regularly – usually police or fire stations – but these only exist in certain jurisdictions.
-There are locations which have no collection points in a reasonable distance.
+There are locations which have no collection points located in a reasonable distance from your home.

-5. Trash it.
+4. Trash it.
 Yes, you’ve been told not to put medicine in the trash in case children fish it out.
-If you dispose of it properly, though, this can be a safe last resort – remove the drug from their container and mix them with dirt, used coffee grounds or kitty litter, then put the container in a ziploc bag or similar and put in the regular trash.
+It can also be harmful from an environmental standpoint.
+We want to keep Mother Earth safe!
+If you dispose of it properly, though, this can be a safe last resort – remove the drug from their container and mix them with dirt, used coffee grounds or kitty litter, then put the container in a Ziploc bag or similar and put in the regular trash.
 Dispose of the container separately – and consider blacking out the label with markers so nobody can go through your trash and see what you are taking.

 Two things not to do:

 1. Flush.
 You may have been told to flush medicine down the toilet.
 In fact, this method of disposal is recommended only for certain medications.
-Most medicines should not be flushed, as they can get into the ground water very easily and cause environmental problems.
+Most medicines should not be flushed, as they can get into the groundwater very easily and cause environmental problems.
 Some jurisdictions prevent the flushing of medications.
-Flushing should only be used as an absolute last resort for extremely dangerous medications if you have children or pets which might find them.

 2. Give to a friend.
 It is illegal to give prescription medication to somebody else or to take medication prescribed for another person.
 Don’t give a friend your old painkillers or antibiotics to “save a trip to the doctor” or save money.
 It is also illegal for anyone who is not a pharmacist to sell medicine and it is illegal for some drugs to be possessed by somebody who doesn’t have a prescription and who isn’t caring for somebody with a prescription.
 This includes Vicodin and Xanax.